Pinterest tag Tampon Shedding & Fiber Loss? Here’s What To Do | Rael

 • Use the right absorbency for the job—your flow changes from day to day.
 Make sure you’re adjusting your tampon sizes accordingly.

 • Do a self-check.
-When you’re done using tampons at the end of your period, perform a self-check with your index finger to make sure there aren’t any large fibers present.
+When you’re done using tampons at the end of your menstrual bleeding, perform a self-check with your index finger to make sure there aren’t any large fibers present.

 Remember, most of the time, a few stray fibers from a tampon are harmless to your body and will remove themselves naturally, along with your period flow.